 The Rose State College Business Administration program has articulation agreements with various colleges and universities in Oklahoma.
 Students may transfer many of the courses in the degree program to the articulated college or university.
 These articulation agreements are subject to change; therefore, check with the Business Division Advisor and the destination college or university to verify a smooth transition.

-Associate in Applied Science and/or Marketing/Social Media Certificate asterisk () to be eligible for graduat tion. asterisk () to be eligible for graduat
+Associate in Applied Science and/or Marketing/Social Media Certificate

 BUSINESS ADMINISTRATION ASSOCIATE IN APPLIED SCIENCE DEGREE MARKETING/SOCIAL MEDIA OPTION (63 CREDIT HOURS MINIMUM)